Blue Screen of Death (BSOD) error can reduce the lifespan of your PC if proper action is not taken.

 For example, your app is installing; a driver is being loaded, Windows is starting up or shut down simultaneously.
 There are many causes for the INVALID_DATA_ACCESS_TRAP error.

-Some of them are corrupted device drivers, corruption in Windows registry, driver conflict, Error 0x4 caused by a broken hard disk, RAM corruption, etc.
+Some of them are corrupted device drivers, corruption in the Windows registry, driver conflict, Error 0x4 caused by a broken hard disk, RAM corruption, etc.

 The following troubleshooting steps can be tried to get out of this error code INVALID_DATA_ACCESS_TRAP.